How to Connect to the Internet in Fiji

 - Internet cafes and libraries might be pretty old school but they offer reliable Internet access for an affordable price

-- Buy a local MiFi (portable modem) to access the Internet wherever you can get phone signal
+- Buy a local MiFi (portable modem) to access the internet wherever you can get a phone signal

 - Pick up a local SIM card and check out their data bundle deals – see What is the Best SIM Card for Fiji